NEOEA's Public Relations Committee

 within your community?
 To do so, complete the simple, one-page grant application provided.

-Your application must be postmarked by December 1, 2013 (PLEASE NOTE NEW DATE!), and must bear at least two
+Your application must be postmarked by December 1, 2014, and must bear at least two

 signatures from among those of your local president, PR chairperson, or treasurer.
 E-mail